unt-libraries/django-name/README.md

 ## Acknowlegments

-Invite was developed at the UNT Libraries.
+django-name was developed at the UNT Libraries.

 Contributors: